def-sa/def-sa.github.io/README.md

 # def-sa.github.io

-webthing v2
+webthing v3

 ## featuring:
 - "it should work, probably"
-- splash text thing (now featuring nothing! because i removed it momentarily)
+- Coming   Soon
-- gallery of images
+- a few  images
 - a few links
+- web
-- it fits on mobile
+-
-- has a blog (freshly removed)
+site